Protection of the Copper Redhorse’s Critical Habitat

 On January 7, 2021, the Canadian Parks and Wilderness Society (CPAWS) and the Centre québécois du droit de l’environnement (CQDE) filed an application for judicial review in Federal Court against the federal Minister of Fisheries and Oceans.

 Through this action, CPAWS and the CQDE sought the implementation of subsection 58(5) of the Species at Risk Act.
-This subsection provides that the Minister of Fisheries and Oceans must implement a mechanism for the protection of the critical habitat of a designated species at risk within 180 days after the species’ recovery strategy has been included in the public registry.
+This subsection provides that the Minister of Fisheries and Oceans must implement a mechanism for the protection of the critical habitat of a designated species at risk within 180 days of the listing of the species’ recovery strategy.

-The federal government is contravening its own Species at Risk Act with respect to the critical habitat of the copper redhorse, a fish species found in only one place in the world, in Quebec.
+The federal government was contravening its own Species at Risk Act with respect to the critical habitat of the copper redhorse, a fish species found in only one place in the world, in Quebec.
 In fact, the Minister was more than eight years late in meeting her obligation to activate the prohibition against the destruction of the copper redhorse’s critical habitat.